KeithPiTsui/WWDC-Downloader/README.md

 ### It's in Swift 2 / Xcode 7 and only for El Capitan
 Disappointed?
 Look to the future - embrace it.

-### 3rd Party libraries
-I purposely avoided using external libraries as much as possible to expose myself to as many parts of AppKit and Cocoa as possible.
-Even AFNetworking?!
-I wanted to understand how it could be done with only NSURLSession as Apple seem to stress its usefulness and importance.
-So, only one 3rd party library is included as a shortcut to parse the html - Hpple (https://github.com/topfunky/hpple)

 ### Features
 - Covers - 2015, 2014, 2013
 - Download and view PDFs, HD video, SD video and Code (2015 only)
 - Downloads can be stopped and resumed